mikegontarek/mikegontarek/README.md

 👋 Hi, I’m @mikegontarek

-- 👀 I am looking to land my first job as a Software Engineer.
-I am looking to find a company that will see the potential I have and take the chance on a recent graduate.
-I work my tail off and am excited to learn more and learn from mistakes along the way.

-- 🌱I finished my course work to earn my degree.
-I am waiting for my official graduation in December.
-I had a 3.60 GPA through my major of computer science with an emphasis in software engineering.
-While looking for work I am using Udemy courses to sharpen my skills and create some new Java and JavaScript applications.
+- I am a recent graduate from Southern New Hampshire University.
+I graduated Cum Laude with my degree in Computer Science with an emphasis in software engineering.
+I achieved a GPA of 3.60 while helping my wife raise two little girls and working full-time in retail sales.
+I am one of the hardest workers most people have met.
+My passion to master things is what makes me a valuable asset.

 - 📫 How to reach me ...
 Email -- mikegontarek@gmail.com